typedigital/telemetrydeck-react/README.md

 ### Polyfill Node.js Crypto

-For the polyfill of the Crypto module you should follow the documentation of [x].
+For the polyfill of the Crypto module you should follow the documentation of [react-native-quick-crypto](https://github.com/margelo/react-native-quick-crypto).

 ### Monkey-Patching crypto and TextEncoder